 The flags, though, weren’t part of a nostalgic swoon or public fête.
 What they heralded instead was a calculated scare campaign.
-Written in the sidewalk in chalk was “3,192” said to be “the number of sexual assault survivors on campus.”
+Written in the sidewalk in chalk was “3,192,” which was said to be “the number of sexual assault survivors on campus.”
 To emphasize the point, each flag was emblazoned “1 in 4” because, according to the campus Sexual Assault Prevention Education Center, “Annually 1 in 4 college women (cis) is sexually assaulted.
 Each flag you see represents a KU student-survivor.”

 Most of us are now familiar with the improperly overused “1 in 5” statistic that has driven policies to combat sexual misconduct at U.S. colleges and universities for over a decade.
 Now the proportion had morphed from a suspiciously inflated 20 percent to a distinctly alarming 25 percent.
 Had KU’s policies failed that miserably over the last 10 years?

 We asked the friendly folks at the information booth if this sky-high total of 3,192 was real.
 No, they replied (a little nervously), it wasn’t technically true, since the organizers of the display had simply multiplied the “1 in 4” statistic to the student body at large.